Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

 Set to true to include a multi-select tool button which enables tickboxes for each row.
 Normally used to support multiple record verification.

+**keyboardNavigation**

+Set to true to allow use of the following keyboard shortcuts:
+* up and down arrow keys to navigate the selected row in the grid.
+* i to show the first image in the current row as a popup.

 **rowClasses**